Stochastic Optimal Control of a Sailboat: Stochastic Optimal Control

 where the first argument to the $\min$ is to be interpreted as the best expected time-to-$\mathcal{T}$ \textit{if we stay on the current tack} at least for a small time $\tau$, while the second is the best expected time $\textit{if we switch tacks immediately}$.
 More formally, we define the operators $\Sigma_{\mu, \tau}$ and $\mathcal{N}$ as:

 where we employ the compact notation $\mathbb{E}_{\br'; \mu,\tau}[\cdot | \br]$ to indicate the expectation of a function over evolved positions $\br'$, starting from position $\br$ and using control policy $\mu$ for a time $\tau$.
 In \eqref{eq_switch_op}, the symbol $\O$ in place of the control policy indicates that during the tacking time $C$, no steering control is taking place as $s(u) = 0$ for the duration.
+Importantly, the version of operator \eqref{eq_switch_op} used in $\cite{ferretti_optimal_2019}$ does not treat $\theta$ as evolving during the tack, instead setting $\mathcal{N} v(\br, q) = v(\br, 3 - q)$.
+As we show in section \ref{s:experiments}, correctly incorporating these switch-duration dynamics is critical in high-drift problems.

 A standard argument based on an Ito-Taylor expansion of \eqref{eq_bellmanopt} yields the quasi-variational inequality that must be satisfied by a smooth value function:

 with the Hamiltonian

 If $v$ is not smooth, one can still interpret it as a weak solution (in particular, the unique {\em viscosity solution} \cite{BENSOUSSAN2000261}) of \eqref{eq_hjb}.